 Some families choose this ministry together on Christmas Day.
 Some ministries I personally recommend include:

-Although this ministry only collects shoeboxes right before the Christmas season begins, there is no reason why your family cannot collect items for shoeboxes all year round.
+This ministry only collects shoeboxes right before the Christmas season begins.
+However, there is no reason why your family cannot collect items for shoeboxes all year round.

 Our family has the opportunity to help out with an Operation Christmas Child distribution while we were in Costa Rica this past summer.
 You can read about our experience here.

-If your kiddos love baking cookies, you might want to consider organizing one of these bake sale fundraisers to earn money for childhood cancer research!
+I bet your kiddos love baking cookies.
+If so, you might want to consider organizing one of these bake sale fundraisers to earn money for childhood cancer research!

-If you little ones are begging you to learn how to sew (my girls are!), then they might really love this ministry!
+My girls are begging to learn how to sew.
+If your little ones are too, they might really love this ministry!
 Dress a Girl Around the World provides pillowcase dresses for little girls in impoverished countries.

 If your family has the space and resources, you might want to consider hosting an orphan from another country during the Christmas season or summer.